How to setup a simple blog with Nuxt.js

 This installs nuxt and content module

-2. The Content Directory
+2. The content directory

 Content Module creates a content directory for us.
 Where we'll put our Blog posts, as markdown files, easy as that: